Xiaofei-it/HermesEventBus/README.md

 ###Step 2

-In the onCreate method of your application class, add the following:
+In the `Application.onCreate()` method of your application class, add the following statement:

 ```
 HermesEventBus.getDefault().init(this);